ReiyazP/employeePayroll/README.md

 * `Superannuation Type` to determine if the superannuation is included within the salary or if it is salary + superanuation

 ## Message from me
-I could have used simple approach in create DOM elements `Using Html insteat of JavaScript` and handling form.
+I could have used simple approach in create DOM elements `Using Html instead of JavaScript` and handling form.
 But i have decided to use a little complicated appraoch to demonstrate my JavaScript skills.
+I have also deliberately choosen to leave out comments on few cases to meet the three hours deadline